 LinkedIn

 Most of us use LinkedIn most often when we’re looking to make a change in our careers.
-But with 500 million users, it’s a powerful platform to use year-round.
+But with over 900 million users, it’s a powerful platform to use year-round.
 LinkedIn exists for professional networking and has become a favorite place for nonprofit professionals to connect.
 So you may use it differently than you use, say, Facebook or Twitter, but you should definitely be using it!

 Update your company page